MicrosoftDocs/architecture-center/docs/framework/cost/provision-networking-services.md

 The **Basic** tier is free.

 For the **Standard** tier, you are charged only for the number of configured load-balancing and outbound rules.
 Inbound NAT rules are free.
-There is no hourly charge for the load balancer when no rules are configured.
+There's no hourly charge for the load balancer when no rules are configured.

 See [Azure Load Balancer Pricing](https://azure.microsoft.com/pricing/details/load-balancer/) for more information.